Why a School for Boys?

 In this reciprocity of relationships, where teachers are forthright and caring, boys also develop the confidence to drop their guard and give of themselves.
 This relationship-based education model not only enhances the learning process, it also contributes to a boy’s growing sense of belonging to his class, his team, and his school.
 In the outstanding teachers, coaches, and counselors who are by their sides each day, boys find important role models.
 Female faculty members play a key role in fostering positive, respectful attitudes toward women.
 These relationships also promote empathy, courage, and resilience.

 This connection of brotherhood extends to a broader community of what many schools call Old Boys — alumni who stand ready to positively support these young men now and in the future.

-The complete Why a School for Boys? brochure is available exclusively to IBSC Members via the Member Portal.
+The complete Why a School for Boys? brochure is available exclusively to IBSC members in the IBSC Member Center.